 The disparity between rich and poor nations is still staggering.
 A child born in a low-income country is still about 18 times more likely to die before the age of 5 than a child born in a wealthy country.
-And over a lifetime, a woman’s risk of dying as a result of pregnancy and birth – at what should be the most joyous moment of her life – in a low-income country is over 40 times higher than here in the United States.
+And over a lifetime, a woman’s risk of dying as a result of pregnancy and birth – at what should be the most joyous moment of her life – in a low-income country is more than 40 times higher than here in the United States.

-The vast majority of maternal deaths and child deaths are preventable.
+The vast majority of maternal and child deaths are preventable.
 With a smart, focused, innovative approach, we can save millions of mothers and their children and create ripples of change that transform the future of families and their countries.

 On June 25, 2014, the U.S. Agency for International Development (USAID) and the Governments of Ethiopia and India, in collaboration with UNICEF and the Bill & Melinda Gates Foundation, came together for a high-level forum called Acting on the Call: Ending Preventable Child and Maternal Deaths to celebrate progress, assess the challenges that remain and identify the steps needed to sustain momentum in the future.
 USAID unveiled a roadmap outlining how it plans to support 24 high-priority countries to make sure that children live to celebrate their fifth birthdays and that their mothers live to see them grow.
 USAID has just released a new report with an update on progress made and an additional focus on the interventions needed to save women and mothers.

-Last updated: June 11, 2015
+Last updated: June 21, 2016